posted February 26, 2020

 - Pellets.
 Made of compressed hardwood sawdust, pellets provide both the heat and the smoke in designated pellet smokers.
 Hardwood pellets for BBQ are different than heating pellets for stoves (which are not to be used in cooking applications).
 Pellets can also be used to create cold smoke in a variety of grills with a tube smoker accessory.
 Many pellets are made from blends of different hardwoods and some brands use flavored oils in their blends, so read labels closely to make sure you are getting the type of wood you want.

-Best Wood Pellets for Smoking
+Best Wood for Smoking Meat

 Next, let’s break down the best wood to use for each meat you might be planning on smoking.
 This is where flavor plays a major role and can make or break the way your meat tastes once it’s fully cooked.